FREE NZ DELIVERY ON ORDERS OVER $70

 Take a vitamin D supplement

 If sun exposure is limited, taking a vitamin D health supplement is a reliable way to increase your levels.
 Choose vitamin D3 supplements, which are more effectively absorbed by the body than vitamin D2.
 The recommended daily amount for most adults is 600-800 IU, but your doctor may suggest a higher dose if you are found to be deficient.
-Consult your GP about dosage, but be consistent with supplements as it may take 6-8 weeks to normalise levels.
+Consult your GP about dosage, then be consistent because it may take 6 to 8 weeks to normalise levels.

 Use UV lamps or bulbs